Rafat, Jerusalem

 Rafat (رافات) is a Palestinian town in the Jerusalem Governorate of the State of Palestine, located approximately 4 km southwest of the city of Ramallah in the central West Bank.
 According to the Palestinian Central Bureau of Statistics, it had a population of 2,941 in 2017.
 Its total land area consists of 3,773 dunams.

 Location

-Rafat is located 10.9 km north-west of Jerusalem.
+Rafat is located 10.9 km northwest of Jerusalem.
 It is bordered by Qalandiya to the east, Al Judeira to the north, Ramallah to the west, and Beituniya to the south.

 History

 Ceramics from the Byzantine era have been found here.

 Ottoman era

 Rafat, like the rest of Palestine, was incorporated into the Ottoman Empire in 1517, and in the census of 1596, the village was noted in the Nahiya of Quds of the Liwa of Quds.
 The population was 27 households, all Muslim.
 The villagers paid a fixed tax rate of 33.3% on various agricultural products, such as wheat, barley, summer crops, goats and/or beehives, in addition to "occasional revenues"; a total of 3,300 akçe.

-In 1838, it was noted as a Muslim village in the Jerusalem District.
+In 1838, Rafat was noted as a Muslim village in the Jerusalem District.
 During this time, residents from Rafat settled Danyal near al-Ramla, establishing it as a dependency – or satellite village – of their home village.

-In 1863 Victor Guérin found Rafat to have one hundred and twenty inhabitants, and was located on a mound.
-It had mosque is dedicated to Sheikh Ahmed.
-He further noted that in some houses several stones looked of an ancient appearance.
+In 1863, Victor Guérin found Rafat to have 120 inhabitants, and was located on a mound.
+It had a mosque dedicated to Sheikh Ahmed.
+He further noted that in some houses, several stones appeared to be ancient.
 In one house he found a fragment of a broken column.

-An Ottoman village list from about 1870 showed that rafat had 35 houses and a population of 100, though the population count included men, only.
+An Ottoman village list from about 1870 showed that rafat had 35 houses and a population of 100, though the population count only included men.

-In 1883, the PEF's Survey of Western Palestine (SWP) described Rafat as: "a small hamlet on a ridge, with a spring to the west, and many rock cut tombs."
+In 1883, the PEF's Survey of Western Palestine (SWP) described Rafat as "a small hamlet on a ridge, with a spring to the west, and many rock cut tombs."

-In 1896 the population of Rafat was estimated to be about 195 persons.
+In 1896, the population of Rafat was estimated to be about 195 persons.